-ASIC has commenced civil penalty proceedings in the Federal Court against Noumi Limited (formerly Freedom Foods Group Limited), its former managing director and CEO Rory Macleod and its former CFO Campbell Nicholas for alleged continuous disclosure failures, breaches of company director and officer duties, and false or misleading conduct.
+ASIC has commenced civil penalty proceedings in the Federal Court against Noumi Limited (formerly Freedom Foods Group Limited), its former managing director and CEO Rory Macleod and its former CFO and company secretary Campbell Nicholas for alleged continuous disclosure failures, breaches of company director and officer duties, and false or misleading conduct.

 ASIC Deputy Chair Sarah Court said, ‘Directors and officers have a fundamental responsibility to ensure that their organisations comply with the law.
 However, in this case ASIC alleges Freedom Foods’ former CEO and CFO misled investors, auditors and directors, and allowed their company to breach continuous disclosure laws by failing to disclose a significant write-down, leading to an uninformed market.’